mac-comp127/units-and-coins/README.md

 > **Note:** It it best to do this portion of the assignment **after** the Unit Testing in-class activity.
 If you started early on the homework, (1) nice!! and (2) wait for that activity before getting too far into this part of the homework.

 `MoneyCalculator` contains code that breaks a given amount of money into US cash currency.
 The best way to see what it does is to run it: open up `MoneyCalculator.java`, which has a `main` method, and run it.
-Type in an amount of money (You might have to click in the Terminal pane to be able to type), and watch what it does.
+Type in some amount of money.
+(You might have to click in the Terminal pane to be able to type.)
+Watch what the program does with the input you give it.
 Play with it until you think you understand what this code is supposed to do.

 Unfortunately, `MoneyCalculator` is full of bugs.